The Music Room

 I tend to agree in a 'general' manner with this line of thought, bearing in mind that 'quality' must be evenly distributed throughout any audio system, not just in any particular area.

-As a matter of fact, the margins on Loudspeakers are quite high, so spending on high quality Drivers and a DIY Cabinet can result in great sound.
+As a matter of fact, the margins on Loudspeakers are quite high, so spending on high quality Drivers and a DIY Cabinet can result in really great sound.

 Loudspeakers convert the electrical energy coming from an amplifier device into sound pressure waves, we sometimes refer to asl music, some people call it noise.